HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 If we use this circuit, then we have to deliver N qubits to deliver 2N bits

-We can do them in actual by using qiskit and python like below.
+We can do them in actuality by using qiskit and python like below.

 ```python
 from qiskit import QuantumCircuit, execute, Aer